OriginTrail/ot-node/tools/local-network-setup/README.md

 ## Specifying the number of nodes
 You can specify to run anywhere between one and ten nodes with the `--nodes` parameter.

+**Note:** All nodes assume MySQL username root and no password.
+To change the MySQL login information update the .dh_origintrail_noderc template file  sequelize-repository config object with your username and password<br/>

 The first node will be named `bootstrap`, while subsequent nodes will be named `dh1, dh2, ...`. <br/>

 ```bash
 bash ./tools/local-network-setup/setup-macos-environment.sh --nodes=6
 ```
 **Note:** With the above command, we will deploy a 6 nodes network (1 bootstrap and 5 subsequent nodes)<br/>

 <br/>